espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 **Alternative way**

-If you are using the terminal, you can run this command that will create a new project from the example.
+If you are using the terminal, you can run the command below to create a new project from the example.

 ```bash
 idf.py create-project-from-example "espressif/esp_bsp_generic^1.2.0:generic_button_led"